jamesncox/tcl-23-smart-shopping-list/notes.md

 [ ] Style checkboxes and likey switch to YARN for package manager.

 ## Completed To Dos

+[x] Create a new Firestore database and wire up the connection

 [x] Add a "recently purchased" category when the items are clicked purchased in local state, but only local state